ssx/skrub/README.md

 # Skrub.

-Skrub is a composer plugin that will remove useless files and free up some space, especally useful when keeping Docker images small.
+Skrub is a composer plugin that will remove useless files and free up some space, especially useful when trying to keep Docker images small.
+A lot of OSS project owners use .gitattributes to strip junk out but the majority don't.

-Usage:
+### Installation
+Just run `composer install ssx/skrub` and you're good to go.

+### Usage

 `composer skrub` will list the files Skrub feels it can safely remove and the total disk space that can be regained.